 Manuscripts were usually read aloud, and their punctuation was an aid to breathing, something like a musical notation.
 A monkish library sounded like a beehive on a sunny day with a constant murmur, whisper and buzz.
 Saint Augustine of Hippo reported with astonished admiration that Saint Ambrose’s ‘eyes scanned the page and his heart sought out the meaning, but his voice was silent and his tongue was still.’
 Fellow monks did not know what to make of such silent reading.
 But, in due course, Aldus Manutius did know what to make of it: punctuation for silent reading needed an emphasis on clauses not pauses.

 Aldus Manutius’s punctuation provided a powerful aid for the silent reader.
 Mark Twain might have thought of the semicolon as ‘a tick on a dog's belly’, but there are 1,562 semicolons in the Gutenberg Project’s electronic edition of Huckleberry Finn and plenty enough in the first print edition of 1884.
 They greatly improve the ease of reading that mighty novel.

 This history of English punctuation first appeared as monthly posts on the English Project website (www.englishproject.org) in 2015.
 In condensed form, the posts appeared as an article: ‘The English Project’s History of English Punctuation’ in English Today 32.3 (September 2016): 45 – 51.
 Published online: 27 April 2016.
 A full bibliography is available on the English Project website.

-Next month, the English Project will tell the story of the comma.
+Next month, the English Project will tell the story of the colon.